Aristokitten/bigdatadventure/README.md

   - installs the dependencies that are specified in said requirements.txt file (RUN)
   - exposes a port so that it can be accessed from outside (EXPOSE)
   - starts the container (CMD)
 - Lastly, on the path where app.py is saved, I built and ran the docker container with the following commands:
-  - `docker image build -t <name>`
+  - `docker image build -t aufgabe2bfinal`
   - optional a check in between: `docker image ls`
-  - `docker run -p 80:80 -d <name>`
+  - `docker run -p 80:80 -d aufgabe2bfinal`

 Result: my flask application is installed in a container and runs in it accordingly!
 To go sure, I tested this via **curl**: `curl http://127.0.0.1:80`.
 [See, it worked](task2b_curl_success.png)!
 Further, in docker desktop, I can see the log files since creation.
 <br>